Preventing Invasive Species

 - Remove any visible plant matter, animals, mud, and dirt from your boat, trailer, boots, fishing tackle, water monitoring gear, and all equipment that has been in the water.
 Even plant fragments and dirt may contain tiny hitchhikers.

 - Empty water from motors, jet drives, live wells, boat hulls, canoes and kayaks, and bait buckets.
-Do this on site.
+You must do this on site.
 If you wait until you get home to empty water, it can run into a storm drain and contaminate local waters.

 - Clean your equipment – including your boat’s engine cooling system, live wells, and bilge – with hot tap water.
 If hot water is not available, spray equipment such as boats, motors, trailers, anchors, decoys, floats, and nets with high-pressure water.

 - Equipment that cannot be exposed to hot water should be dipped in vinegar for 20 minutes or a one-percent saltwater solution for 24 hours.
 This table provides mixtures for the one-percent saltwater solution:

 |Gallons of Water

 - Allow boats and other equipment to dry for at least five days before using them in other waters.